Ylianst/MeshCentralSatellite/readme.md

 Once done, you can login to MeshCentral and the MeshCentral Satellite is ready to receive requests.
 You can use the "Testing" menu to create and remove a test computer from the domain.
 This is useful to make sure everything is working well before getting requests from MeshCentral.

 ## Video Tutorials
 You can watch many tutorial videos on the [MeshCentral YouTube Channel](https://www.youtube.com/channel/UCJWz607A8EVlkilzcrb-GKg/videos).
 There is one video on how to setup Intel AMT with 802.1x without MeshCentral Satellite, this is a good way to get started.
+After that, you can take a look at the full demonstration of MeshCentral Satellite.

 Basic Intel AMT 802.1x with JumpCloud.
 [![MeshCentral - Basic Intel AMT 802.1x with JumpCloud](https://img.youtube.com/vi/tKI9UJ1O15M/mqdefault.jpg)](https://www.youtube.com/watch?v=tKI9UJ1O15M)